mbiesiad/awesome-astronomy/README.md

 # Sources for scientific papers

-* [arXiv](https://arxiv.org/) - is a free distribution service and an open-access archive for scholarly articles in the fields of physics, mathematics, computer science, quantitative biology, quantitative finance, statistics, electrical engineering and systems science, and economics.
+* [arXiv](https://arxiv.org/) - A free distribution service and an open-access archive for scholarly articles in the fields of physics, mathematics, computer science, quantitative biology, quantitative finance, statistics, electrical engineering and systems science, and economics.

 * [ADS](https://ui.adsabs.harvard.edu/) - Astrophysics Data System is an online database of over eight million astronomy and physics papers from both peer reviewed and non-peer reviewed sources.

-* [ResearchGate](https://www.researchgate.net/) - is a European commercial social networking site for scientists and researchers to share papers, ask and answer questions, and find collaborators.
+* [ResearchGate](https://www.researchgate.net/) - A European commercial social networking site for scientists and researchers to share papers, ask and answer questions, and find collaborators.

 # Databases